StanfordBDHG/HealthyLLM/README.md

 ### Contributors

-This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery).
 You can find a list of contributors in the `CONTRIBUTORS.md` file.